w3c/wai-tutorials/source/menus/styling.html.erb.md

 ### Hover and Focus states

 Change hovered or focused menu items to give users visual guidance while navigating the menu.
-In this example (see [running code](#example)), hover and focus states use an inverted color scheme (blue on white instead of white on blue) and underline.
+In this example, hover and focus states use an inverted color scheme (blue on white instead of white on blue) and underline.

+{::nomarkdown}
+<%= demo :start %>
+{:/nomarkdown}

 {::nomarkdown}
 <%= code_start('','CSS') %>